suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

 - You can either use Quick Start with another device to automatically set up your new device or tap "Set Up Without Another Device" if you don't have one available.

+- The setup wizard will then guide you on how to connect to a Wi-Fi network.
+Select the appropriate Wi-Fi network and enter the password (if required).
+Once connected, tap "Next" or a similar option to proceed.

+- The setup process will then prompt you to sign in with your Apple ID or create a new Apple ID if you do not have one.
+Apple ID is essential for accessing Apple services like the App Store, iCloud, and more.
+Enter your Apple ID credentials or create a new account if needed.
+Initial setup process of language, Wi-Fi, and
+  Apple ID is done now.

+- Select how you would like to restore or transfer your data from your old device to the new one.
+You can use an iCloud backup, a computer backup, or move data from an Android device.
+If you do not have a backup or another device, choose "Don't Transfer Apps & Data".